Skip to main content

 He gestured at Mallal to stop before he tasted it.
 Priyambada frowned.

 “He doesn’t need to taste what you made.”
 Priyambada looked a little pale as she read it out loud.
 Did her eyes sparkle a little?
 Did she fight back tears?
-Ishaan Dev frowned, something was wrong.
+Ishaan Dev frowned.
+Something was wrong.

 “Your ministers wanted to see you, I said I will ask you.
 But you need to promise me not to discuss work if you want to see them within seven days.”
 Ishaan Dev nodded as she got busy with the food.

 Ishaan Dev looked up at her.
 Her braid was falling over her shoulder, to the side of her hip, and the drape she wore was yellow like the morning sun, semi-transparent, making her naval features quite visible.
 Ishaan Dev gulped to realise his throat still hurt and looked away.
 He dreaded being caught looking at her like that.
-The lust in men’s eyes, as Tarabai often put it, was the first thing women get.
+The lust in men’s eyes, as Tarabai often put it, was the first thing women got.
 Of all people, Priyambada wouldn't be flattered by it.
-If anything she would feel humiliated.
+If anything, she would feel humiliated.
 Ishaan Dev dreaded making her feel so again.

 “You have to drink the kadha again, thrice.”
 Priyambada smiled amused as the servants took away the plates.
 He narrowed his eyes disapprovingly as she conveniently ignored it.
 “I was going to ask, should I inform the Maharani of Suryapali about your health?”
-He shook his head, and wrote down “Why bother her?”
+He shook his head and wrote down “Why bother her?”

-“I was thinking the same but I was told… maybe it is better if …” She smiled faintly and stopped as he frowned.
+“I was thinking the same, but I was told… maybe it is better if …” She smiled faintly and stopped as he frowned.
 “I have some work to do.
 Letters to write.
-Should I ask Smriti about …” She stopped alert.
+Should I ask Smriti about …” She stopped, alert.
 Adhiraja Ishaan Dev studied her face.
 He took a key from his table and handed it to Priyambada.
 Priyambada looked a little shocked.

 “It is the access key to the royal seal.”
 She said with a shake of her head, “Only you can use that.”